 The Climate Change Act 2017 requires the Minister for Energy, Environment and Climate Change to seek independent expert advice to inform the setting of interim emissions reduction targets.
-Minister D’Ambrosio has appointed an independent expert panel to provide this advice, with Mr Greg Combet AM as Chair, and members Dr Penny Whetton and Dr Lorraine Stephenson.
+The Minister for Energy, Environment and Climate Change appointed an independent expert panel to provide this advice, with Mr Greg Combet AM as Chair, and members Dr Penny Whetton and Dr Lorraine Stephenson.

-The Panel’s final report will be delivered to the Minister by 8 June 2018.
+The Panel’s final advice will be delivered to the Minister by 29 March 2019.
 It will subsequently be tabled in Parliament.

 The Minister and the Premier will be responsible for setting the interim emissions reduction targets.

 The Panel is seeking input from the Victorian community to inform the development of its advice to the Minister on interim targets.

 The Panel has published an issues paper as the basis for an online public consultation process.
 The consultation is open from 29 March to 1 May 2018.

 The public is invited to read this paper, respond to the questions, and provide the Panel with any further evidence that could support the development of its advice.

 The Interim Targets Independent Expert Panel Terms of Reference reflect the statutory requirements laid out in section 12 of the Climate Change Act 2017.